clbs/web-highlighter/README.md

 The goal behind this program was to be able to have a map system for assets (hundreds of static stations) that is editable in Microsoft excel, but searchable with python.
 A significant amount of time was being wasted by technicians manually looking at printed off maps for assets.
 This program in its entirety takes a job that could possibly take over an hour down to under a couple minutes.
 The tkinter interface was developed to allow other technicians to use the script without much hassle.

+I can not share the finished version of this work due to the nature of my employment.